Forest management planning

 You can provide input to a forest management plan by:

-- contacting your local Ministry of Natural Resources and Forestry office and asking to be included on a mailing list for updates on the forest management plan
+- contacting your local ministry office and asking to be included on a mailing list for updates on the forest management plan

 - getting involved in a local citizens committee (members include people with an interest in forest management, including trappers, tourism operators, hunters and anglers)

-- arranging for a meeting with your local MNRF forester, the plan author or representative of the local citizens committee
+- arranging for a meeting with your local ministry forester, the plan author or representative of the local citizens committee

 - attending public consultation meetings (look for notices in local media)